 Keywords are known to be the most important factor for SEO.
 The reason why is simple: keywords represent the phrases that people search on a regular basis.
 Adding keywords to your title not only makes the algorithm happy, but also incentivizes more clicks.

 Calls to Action are perfect for getting that mini adrenaline rush within potential viewers.
 It gives them a sense of urgency to act now instead of later (or more likely, never).

 7. Put A Few Words Into Brackets

-Putting words into brackets is a way of giving your viewers a “sneak peek” at what’s to come.
+Putting words in parentheses or brackets is a way of giving your viewers a “sneak peek” at what’s to come.
 In a study done by Hubspot, it was confirmed that word brackets within headlines increase click rate by 40%.
-This is because brackets add a sense of clarification.
+This is because they add a sense of clarification.

 8. Put the Word “Video” In Your Title

 This tip works well for users who search for videos through Google.
 As a universal search engine, Google’s primary goal is to recommend exactly what a user is looking for.
 Putting the word “Video” in your title will do wonders whenever users search a query on google.

 For example, instead of searching “how to bake cookies,” someone may type in “cookie baking video.”
 In this case, your content is more likely to show up.

 As unprofessional as it may seem, viewers gravitate towards titles with exciting punctuation marks.
 Asking a question, or making an exciting statement is a surefire way to add a sense of relatability and urgency.

 10. Address the Viewer